mautic/user-documentation/docs/configuration/settings.rst

 .. note::

   * The tracking code automatically detects the Preferred Timezone and Preferred Locale fields.
-  * Landing Pages including 4-byte UTF-8 characters, such as emojis and some Chinese or other non-Latin characters, in the Landing Page title or URL aren't tracked on a Contact’s activity history in Mautic.
+  * Landing Pages including 4-byte UTF-8 characters, such as emojis and some Chinese or other non-Latin characters, in the Landing Page title or URL aren't tracked on a Contact's activity history in Mautic.
 All Latin characters used in English and other western languages are of 1-byte and are tracked.

 Facebook pixel
 ==============